calebstride/java-revision-and-analysis/README.md

 The project uses Maven, so you should be able to run it in all Java IDEs.

+To run the scenarios the main method is located in the com.calebstride.analysis.Main class.

 This is overengineered for all that it does.
 I wrote this to try and make it as generic as possible for expansion.

 Some example results: